MicrosoftDocs/dynamics365-guidance/guidance/business-processes/procure-to-pay-introduction.md

 1. Identify the need for goods or services

-    This process conver both *indirect procurement*, where the goods or services are not related to the good or service being sold, and *direct procurement*, where demand for the goods or services exists within the production or sales processes.
+    This process covers both *indirect procurement*, where the goods or services are not related to the good or service being sold, and *direct procurement*, where demand for the goods or services exists within the production or sales processes.
 Dynamics 365 Supply Chain Management supports flexible procurement processes based on business needs.
 These processes include *request for quotations* (RFQs), *purchase requisitions*, *contracts* (purchase agreements or blanket orders), and *purchase orders* which can be planned or unplanned.
 Planned purchase orders can be generated automatically from supply or demand forecasts present.
 Learn more at [Forecast to plan introduction](forecast-to-plan-introduction.md).

 2. Supplier selection